To the international community

 Representing fifty percent population of the country, the women parliamentarians of Pakistan stand firm to uphold and safeguard human rights.
 Now is the time to set into action our vision of shared values of humanity across borders irrespective of religion, colour, caste, and creed to fight injustices.
 Immediate decisive steps by the UN for safety of mothers, adolescent girls, and children are key to break the illegal Israeli blockade.

-Hence, we call upon parliaments around the world, the international community, human rights agencies and defenders, and the international media and civil society to take cognizance of and action against ethnic cleansing, genocide and forced displacement of the Palestinian people, and to establish an international protection mechanism such as a humanitarian assistance corridor for suffering women and children.
+Hence, we call upon parliaments around the world, the international community, human rights agencies and defenders, and the international media and civil society to take cognizance of and action against the forced displacement of the Palestinian people, and to establish an international protection mechanism such as a humanitarian assistance corridor for suffering women and children.

 It is time for change.
 Global trends and the continued urge for making democracy relevant for disadvantaged groups argue that we as legislators ensure that the shackles of violence threatening world peace are broken, all voices are heard, and human rights are safeguarded.